amlsf/scrapy_workshop/README.md

 * L3: Teach your spider to crawl through all pages to gather all 5000+ products
 * wine_login.py: create a login authentication aware spider

-* Challenge on your own: Teach your spider to crawl one more level deep to get all ratings and reviews for each product and store as a list of WineReview items in the Wine item's customer_review and ratings fields
+* L4: Complete this part on your own.
+Parts of it have already been set up for you.
+Teach your spider to crawl one more level deep to scrape all ratings and reviews for each product and store as a list of WineReviewItems WineItem's customer_review field

 Development Environment Setup Instructions
 ------------------------------------------